mantil-io/example-chat/README.md

 ## About

+This template shows how one can make a simple cloud native chat app with a serverless backend written in Go.
+Backend is built on AWS Lambda and uses WebSocket API and DynamoDB.

+This example will teach you:
-This is a simple chat application which will demonstrate how to implement a WebSocket API in Mantil and use it with the provided JS SDK.
+- How to include a WebSocket API in Mantil and use it with the provided JS SDK
+- How to include DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs
+- How to deploy a web application on top of AWS Lambda with Mantil

 ## Prerequisites